Koalas face a range of threats including:

 Vehicle strike

-Efforts to reduce koala injury and death by vehicle strike is identifying and taking action at vehicle strike hotspots across the state.
-Actions will be developed collaboratively with Transport NSW and local councils.
+Efforts to reduce koala injury and death by vehicle strike focus on identifying and taking action at vehicle strike hotspots across the state.
+Actions are developed collaboratively with Transport for NSW and other stakeholders.
 This includes:

-- installing fences and building underpasses to keep koalas and other native wildlife off roads.
+• installing fences and building or upgrading crossing structures to keep koalas and other native wildlife off roads, while improving connectivity

 Wildlife care: training and procedures